t-schanz/BCO/docs/_build/html/_sources/intro.rst.txt

 First Steps
 ===========

-In this section I will try to cover some basics to work with this module.
+In this section we will try to cover some basics to work with this module.

 Installation